kkowatsch/kpkwebsite/README.md

 ## Description

-This is a minimal static website showcasing the services provided by KPK Accounting LTD. The production site can be found at **www.kpkaccounting.com**
+This is a minimal static website showcasing the services provided by KPK Accounting LTD.

 Languages used:
 - Golang